dynamicwebpaige/machine-learning-with-r/README.md

 `psych`: graphical displays of path diagrams, factor analysis, and structural equation models.

 `caret`: set of functions that attempt to streamline the process for creating predictive models.

+`MXNetR`: wrapper for MXNet; for GPU computation on deep learning problems.